josephclaytonhansen/turnroot/docs/editor/unit_class_editor_p2.rst

 If you turn on the **Mounted?** checkbox, this class will be mounted.
 Directly underneath it, you have **Mounted movement+**; this allows to set how much their movement radius will be increased by. **It does not set the new movement radius!** To clarify: if the unit's movement is 4, and this is set to 2, they'd have a total movement radius of 6.

 There's another checkbox, further down- **Flying**.
 Flying used in combination with Mounted means that a unit will not be affected by any tile effects and can move on any tile except tall walls/cliffs/etc. Flying units don't have any tiles that slow them down, because they're in the air.
 Flying classes are, however, weak to arrows.
-If you remove the "Bow" weapon type from your game, you won't have this automatic weakness- rather, you'll have to set weapon effectiveness against flying per weapon.

 You can turn on Flying by itself, but it won't affect anything unless Mounted is also turned on.